RESEARCH SEMINARS

 ︎︎︎

-During term time, we organise research seminars on a regular basis for Critical Ecologies members and staff/graduate students from across the university to present and discuss work-in-progress.
-If you are a Goldsmiths staff member or student and would like to be notified about upcoming seminars, please email us here.
+During term time, we organise research seminars on a regular basis for Critical Ecologies members and staff/postgraduate students from across the university to present and discuss work-in-progress.
+If you are a Goldsmiths staff member or doctoral candidate at Goldsmiths and would like to be notified about upcoming seminars, please email us here.: criticalecologiesstream@gold.ac.uk

 27 February 2024